Table of Contents

 For many decades now, Catholics have been fighting an uphill battle against the abortion industry.
 And when I say the “abortion industry,” I actually mean Planned Parenthood and the so-called progressive movement.

-In reality, Catholics have been fighting against the demonic ritual of child sacrifice that has been legalized in the United States since 1973 with the infamous Roe v Wade case.
+In reality, Catholics have been fighting against the demonic ritual of child sacrifice that has been legalised in the United States since 1973 with the infamous Roe v Wade case.

 In 2019 alone, over half a million innocent babies were killed (source: cdc.gov).
-In other words, more humans than twice the entire population of Orlando, Florida (as of May 2022) were unjustly slaughtered!
+In other words, more humans than twice the entire population of Orlando, Florida were unjustly slaughtered!

 Let that sink in.

 So when the document pointing to the overturning of Roe v Wade leaked, it made sense why Catholics were rejoicing.

 On the 2nd of May 2022, POLITICO published a document.
 It was the initial draft majority opinion written by Justice Samuel Alito.
 This 98-page document showed that the Supreme Court of the United States of America had voted to strike down the landmark Roe v Wade decision.